ymcui/cmrc2018/README.md

 ### News
+2018/5/7 Training and development data has been released.

-2018/3/13 Trial data has been uploaded to github.
+2018/3/13 Trial data has been released.

 2018/2/1 The trial data will be available on March 5, 2018.

+### Notice
+If you are participating CMRC 2018, please download data and evaluation script through [CodaLab](https://worksheets.codalab.org/worksheets/0x92a80d2fab4b4f79a2b4064f7ddca9ce/).

 ### Introduction